International Travel Tips? Here are the latest tips for you

 14. Pack a change of clothes in your carry-on bag.

-Clean undies and a shirt is all you need but if in case your luggage took a different trip than you, you are not stuck with the same shirt and undies for three days.
+Clean undies and a shirt is all you need, but if in case your luggage takes a different trip than you, you are not stuck with the same shirt and undies for three days.

 15. Pack light.